dewitt/wordle/DESIGN.md

+# Design Overview

+## Runtime architecture

+1. **Word encoding** – `words.txt` is embedded in `word_lists.h` as `kEncodedWords`.
+Each five-letter word is encoded in 25 bits (5 bits/letter) so comparisons and table lookups can operate entirely on integers.
+2. **Lookup tables** – At startup the solver builds an `unordered_map` (`LookupTables::word_index`) from encoded word → row/column index.
+This single map feeds the feedback cache, lookup tables, and CLI validation.
+3. **Feedback computation** – `calculate_feedback_encoded` matches the official Wordle rules by running two passes (greens, then yellows) over the encoded letters.
+Hot paths fetch precomputed values from `feedback_table.bin`; cold paths fall back to this routine.
+4. **Search** – `find_best_guess_encoded` partitions the remaining possibilities for each candidate guess, scoring them by entropy (sum of squares).
+The work is distributed across all CPU cores with `std::async`.
+Hard-mode filtering and small-search optimizations (only evaluate the remaining candidates) keep the state space manageable.
+5. **Lookup acceleration** – Optional `lookup_<start>.bin` files store a sparse prefix tree of optimal guesses for the default starting word.
+During a solve the binary walks this tree before falling back to the entropy search.

+## Command-line interface

+The `solver` binary accepts a primary mode followed by flag arguments:

+- `solve <word>` – one-shot solve of a target from `words.txt`.
+Flags: `--hard-mode`, `--debug` (verbose output + lookup diagnostics), `--disable-lookup`, `--dump-json`.
+- `start` – exhaustively analyze all words to report the best opening word.
+Primarily used when experimenting with new heuristics or data sets.
+- `generate` – create auxiliary assets.
+Flags: `--lookup-start`, `--lookup-depth`, `--lookup-output`, and `--feedback-table` (rebuilds `feedback_table.bin` first).
+- `help` / `--help` – print usage.

+All flags are mode-agnostic and may appear before or after the mode token. `--feedback-table` is honored by every mode so you can refresh caches while solving or benchmarking.

+## Benchmarking workflow

+`benchmark.py` times the solver across a subset of `official_answers.txt` to keep historical comparisons consistent.
+Although the solver never consults `official_answers.txt`, we retain the file to drive benchmarks and to double-check regression results.
+The canonical runtime vocabulary is `words.txt` (the union of official answers and guesses).

+# Word Sources

+- `words.txt` contains every valid guess (official answers ∪ guesses).
+The build embeds this list in `word_lists.h`, so solver logic never needs to read the historical answer set directly.
+Tools like `benchmark.py` may still open `official_answers.txt` to pick historical targets, but the solver only sees the unified vocabulary.

 # Lookup Table Format

 Binary files `lookup_<start>.bin` encode a sparse feedback tree for a fixed start word.
 All integers are little-endian.

-## Word Sources

-`words.txt` contains every valid guess (official answers ∪ guesses).
-The build embeds this list in `word_lists.h`, so solver logic never needs to read the historical answer set directly.
-Tools like `benchmark.py` may still open `official_answers.txt` to pick historical targets, but the solver only sees the unified vocabulary.

 ## Header (32 bytes)
 ```